-Best interest of the child is the custodial standard in Rhode Island
+“Best interest of the child” is the custodial standard in Rhode Island

 If both parents are good parents who care about their children then there should be an award of joint custody by the Providence Family Court.
 Even bad parents who meet the minimum standards set by the state are usually awarded joint custodial rights.

-- The parent without residential placement has little to no visitation or relationship with the child
+- The parent without residential placement has little to no visitation or relationship with the child.

 - The parent resides out of state or out of the country.

-- other factors that the Court believes is important
+- Other factors that the Court believes is important.

 - A parent misses court, fails to attend court hearings and is defaulted.

-- A parent neglects, abuses or mistreats his or her children
+- A parent neglects, abuses or mistreats his or her children.

 The sole custody or joint custody distinction can be very significant if a passport needs to be obtained

 The distinction between joint and sole custody for the mother or parent with physical custody is relatively insignificant.
 It usually is not worth the legal cost, numerous Court Hearings and emotional toll to battle to try to get sole custody in a RI Divorce or Family Law Case.
 The difference between joint and sole legal custody in Rhode Island is somewhat meaningless to the parent with physical custody because a parent is legally complying with joint custodial rights by doing the bare minimum of notifying the other parent of medical, dental and orthodontist appointments, extracurricular activities as well as school related issues.

-A parent with placement and joint legal custody with the other parent is only, really, legally required to do the bare minimum which is to keep the other parent apprised of all medical treatment, school related issues as well as extracurricular activities.
+A parent with placement and joint legal custody with the other parent is only legally required to do the bare minimum which is to keep the other parent apprised of all medical treatment, school related issues as well as extracurricular activities.
 The other parent should be allowed to attend all parent teacher conferences as well as medical appointments.
-I emphasize that the bare minimum is all that is legally required in Rhode Island but a good parent will try to co-parent and communicate with their ex-spouse or ex-boyfriend or girlfriend.
+I emphasize that the bare minimum is all that is legally required in Rhode Island.
+However, a good parent will try to co-parent and communicate with their ex-spouse or ex-boyfriend or girlfriend.

-Definition of Sole Legal custody
+Definition of sole legal custody in RI

-Joint Legal Custody means both parents should be involved in major / important decisions concerning a child’s upbringing, education, medical and religious welfare.
+Joint legal custody means both parents should be involved in major / important decisions concerning a child’s upbringing, education, medical and religious welfare.
 Theoretically, both parents with joint custody have equal rights in making important decisions regarding their child or children.
 Both parents have full rights to access all medical, educational and other records pertaining to the child.
 In order for joint Custody to be feasible, the parents must have some level of communication and respect for each other to allow them to co-parent.